doitian/ckb-cobuild/packages/molecule/README.md

 - This library supports schema validation via `parse` and `safeParse`.
 - This library supports exporting molecule schema to `.mol` file.

+## About the Interface

+This library prefers better type inferring and checking to sipmle schema definition.
+There will be many type names repetitions because of the limitation of TypeScript.

 ## Example

 ### Coerce